 Blessed John Henry Newman of the Oratory

-Welcome to the music pages of the Church of Our Lady & the English Martyrs situated in the historic university city of Cambridge.
-Since the end of the 19th century the praises of God have resounded here, in the daily Prayer of the Church, the celebration of the sacraments, most especially the Mass – the Memorial of the Lord, the source and summit of our life.
-Music plays an important part in our liturgical celebrations as all who come here to worship in faith are invited to join their voices in the offering of the One, True, Sacrifice of praise ‘in the presence of the angels.’
+Welcome to the Music pages of the Church of Our Lady of The Assumption and The English Martyrs, situated in the historic university City of Cambridge.
+Since the end of the 19th century the praises of God have resounded here, in the daily Prayer of the Church, the celebration of the Sacraments, and most especially the Mass – the Memorial of the Lord, the source and summit of our life.
+Music plays an important part in our liturgical celebrations as all who come here to worship in faith are invited to join their voices in the offering of the One, True, Sacrifice of praise ‘in the presence of the angels’.

-Over the years a rich liturgical and musical tradition has been established – music playing a vital part it our liturgical celebrations.
-The musical treasury of the Church is preserved and cultivated here in the regular singing of Gregorian Chant, polyphony, as well as music from the classical and romantic periods, through to the best of the contemporary.
-What follows is a description of the work of our various choirs and instrumentalists, as well as a wide range of related activities such as recitals, concerts, recordings and broadcasts.
+Over the years a rich liturgical and musical tradition has been established.
+The musical treasury of the Church is preserved and cultivated here in the regular singing of Gregorian chant and polyphony, as well as music from the classical and romantic periods through to the best of the contemporary.
+What follows is a description of the work of our various choirs and ensembles, as well as a wide range of related activities such as recitals, concerts, recordings and broadcasts.

 ‘The musical tradition of the universal Church is a treasure of inestimable value, greater even than that of any other art.
 The main reason for this pre-eminence is that, as a combination of sacred music and words, it forms a necessary or integral part of the solemn liturgy.’